NHSDigital/integration-adaptor-111/README.md

 * PEM111_AMQP_PASSWORD

 ## ITK to FHIR Mapping
-Even though the adaptor removes this complexity, the FHIR field mappings have been documented in this [ReadME](doc/ITK_FHIR_mapping.docx) for information.
+Even though the adaptor removes this complexity, the FHIR field mappings have been documented [here](doc/ITK_FHIR_mapping.docx) for information.

 ## Running the Adaptor